Olivia Marie Braida-Chiusano

 Olivia Marie Braida-Chiusano (born 1948) is an American botanical artist, author, and educator.

 Business career

-Raised in New York City, Braida-Chiusano graduated from the State University of New York where she received a Bachelor of Science degree in Business and Art.
+Raised in New York City, Braida-Chiusano attend Walton High School.
+She graduated from Empire College of the State University of New York where she received a Bachelor of Science degree in Business and Art.
 In 1980, Braida-Chiusano and her husband, John Chiusano, opened Master Messenger Inc., a messenger service in White Plains, New York.
 In 1987, the company was named a "Westchester Winner," one of the fastest growing small to mid-size companies in Westchester County, New York, recognized by the Westchester Small Business Council of the County Chamber of Commerce and the Federal Small Business Administration.

 The company garnered six Business-of-the-Year awards, and in 1987 Olivia, as president of the company, was named Woman Entrepreneur of the Year.
 In 1993, the Chiusanos sold the company.

 Art career

 Braida-Chiusano took a course of study from New York Botanical Garden, where she received a Certificate in Botanical Art and Illustration in 1995.
 She also traveled to Europe for intensive study of original botanical art by masters, working with Master Painter and Instructor Anne Marie Evans over a period of two years.
 In 1997 she studied the original botanical drawings and paintings of Ferdinand & Franz Bauer at the Natural History Museum, London, and the original fruit paintings of William Hooker at the Lindley Library in London.
 In 2000, she visited Europe again to examine first-hand the Botanical Style of the French Court at the Bibliothèque Centrale du Muséum national d'histoire naturelle, including original botanical works on Vellum-the Vélins du Roi (Kings' Velum Paintings) by artists such as Daniel Rabel, Nicolai Robert, Claude Aubriet, Gerard Van Spaendonck, Pierre-Joseph Redouté, Pancrace Bessa.
 During this time, Braida Chiusano increased her participation in solo, museum, gallery, and garden exhibitions and her work exhibited in major collections and museums.

 In 1997, under the pen name of O.M.
 Braida, Braida-Chiusano copyrighted the O. M. Braida Matrix Theory, based on the concepts of geometric perspective developed in Renaissance Art.
 In 1998, she designed, and trademarked the PERPLEXI, an artist grid-drawing tool used to explain dimensional concepts.